 This tent has provided so much fun for my little.
 He loves to play and read his books in it.
 I know this will be something he uses for many years to come.

 Stacking Rings on Wooden Dowel

-I purchased these stacking rings for Noah at 6 months and he has played with them ever since.
+I purchased these stacking rings for little man at 6 months and he has played with them ever since.
 First he would just take the rings off and play with them.
 He didn’t learn how to put the rings on the dowel until around 10 or 11 months.
 He still hasn’t been able to put all the rings on the dowel at once yet, usually just 2 or 3.
 It’s a toy he enjoys going back to often and attempting to put all the rings on.
 Eventually, he’ll be able to put them all on in the correct size order.
 Any toy that grows with your baby are great gifts for baby’s first birthday they’ll actually use.
 Babe won’t grow bored of it in 2 seconds and that’s what we all want, right?!

 Sensory Balls of all Textures, Sizes, and Colors are Great Gifts for Baby’s First Birthday They’ll Actually Use